 Gainesville Fire-Rescue receives ISO Rating 2

-The City of Gainesville joined the top 2% of communities in the nation for fire protection by receiving an ISO Class rating of 2, an exceptionally prestigious rating.
+The City of Gainesville is among the top 2% of communities in the nation for fire protection by receiving an ISO Class rating of 2, an exceptionally prestigious rating.
 This rating entitles residential and commercial property owners within the City of Gainesville (or within five miles of a fire station and 1,000 feet from a fire hydrant) to receive the maximum credit on their insurance premiums.
 Class 1 and Class 2 rating receives the same, highest level of credit.

 ISO’s Fire Suppression Rating Schedule (FSRS), evaluates four primary categories of fire suppression — fire department, emergency communications, water supply, and community risk reduction.
 ISO analyzes the relevant data and assigns a Public Protection Classification – a number from 1 to 10.
 Class 1 represents exemplary fire protection, and a Class 10 indicates that the area’s fire suppression program does not meet ISO’s minimum criteria.